ashish-augustine/python-cosine-similarity-finder/README.md

  This is a simple python program to find the cosine similarity of different files in a  directory.
- The libraries used in this project are TfidfVectorizer, sklearn.metrics.pairwise & cosine_similarity
+ The libraries used in this project are TfidfVectorizer and cosine_similarity